 Using Residual Plastic Waste feedstock, the WarwickFBR produces Plaxx™, a waxy substance that can be used as energy or refined as feedstock for producing plastic.

 In the European Union alone, more than 47 million tons of waste plastic is produced each year.

 Of this, around 13% is recycled.
 A further 18% is burned to access its potential energy.

 The remainder contributes to the ever expanding problem of landfill.

 Additionally, there is carbon cost of transportation.
 Vast quantities of mixed plastics are "exported" for lack of localised facilities.

 Oceans of plastic

-We are expanding and are looking for engineers with a CHP, Petrochemical background that are passionate about making a difference.
+We are continuously on the lookout for talented engineers with a Petrochemical background that are passionate about making a difference.
 If you are interested please get in touch.

 To find out more about career opportunities at Recycling Technologies, visit our Careers Page

 We are delighted to announce that Recycling Technologies has been named winner of not one, but three Rushlight Awards 2015-16 in London at the end of January.